ozgurcakmak/blog/_posts/2021-09-09-The-Russians.md

 1. Part One: The People
-	a.
-The Privileged Class: Dachas and Zils
+	1. The Privileged Class: Dachas and Zils
-	b.
-Consumers: The Art of Queueing
+	2. Consumers: The Art of Queueing
-	c.
-Corruption: Living na levo
+	3. Corruption: Living na levo
-	d.
-Private Life: Russians as People
+	4. Private Life: Russians as People
-	e.
-Women: Liberated but not emancipated
+	5. Women: Liberated but not emancipated
-	f.
-Children: Between Parent and Teacher
+	6. Children: Between Parent and Teacher
-	g.
-Youth: Rock without roll
+	7. Youth: Rock without roll

 2. Part Two: The System
-	a.
-Rural Life: Why They Won't Stay Down on the Farm
+	1. Rural Life: Why They Won't Stay Down on the Farm
-	b.
-Industrial Life: Skoro Budet - It'll be here soon
+	2. Industrial Life: Skoro Budet - It'll be here soon
-	c.
-Leaders and Led: Nostalgia for a Strong Boss
+	3. Leaders and Led: Nostalgia for a Strong Boss
-	d.
-The Party: Communist Rituals and Communist Jokes
+	4. The Party: Communist Rituals and Communist Jokes
-	e.
-Patriotism: World War II Was Only Yesterday
+	5. Patriotism: World War II Was Only Yesterday
-	f.
-Siberia: High Rises on the Permafrost
+	6. Siberia: High Rises on the Permafrost
-	g.
-Information: White Tass and Letters to the Editor
+	7. Information: White Tass and Letters to the Editor

 3. Part Three: Issues
-	a.
-Culture: Cat and Mouse
+	1. Culture: Cat and Mouse
-	b.
-Intellectual Life: The Archipelago of Private Culture
+	2. Intellectual Life: The Archipelago of Private Culture
-	c.
-Religion: Solzhenitsyn and the Russianness of Russia
+	3. Religion: Solzhenitsyn and the Russianness of Russia
-	d.
-Dissent: The Modern Technology of Repression
+	4. Dissent: The Modern Technology of Repression
-	e.
-The Outside World: Province of the Privileged and the Pariahs
+	5. The Outside World: Province of the Privileged and the Pariahs
-	f.
-Convergence: Are They Becoming More Like Us?
+	6. Convergence: Are They Becoming More Like Us?

 # Commentary
 As I've said, I liked the book.
 But does it show its age, it surely does.
 This book is about a society that's long past gone.
 Also when reading I can't help but feel the air of superiority from the author.
 He, for example, mocks the Russian sense of "Ours is better" while, subconsciously, doing the same implicitly.